-The One Thing Summary – These are my thoughts on the main points from The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results by Gary Keller and Jay Papasan.
+The One Thing Summary – These are the main points from The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results by Gary Keller and Jay Papasan.

 I have condensed the book by chapter.
 It will give you an idea of what the original book is about.